Serving the Youth of the Mt. Hood, Milwaukie, Gresham, Portland and Portland East Stakes

 Soon our oldest daughter .. is heading for the Y..

-Soon our oldest clothing ... is going to
+Soon our oldest clothing ... is going to the DI.

 Now, if you've understood ... this alphabetic mess,